bramble-lang/bramble-lang/design/rfc/rfc248-raw-pointers-draft.md

 # Design for Representing Addresses in Stet
 ## Problem
-For any work beyond the most basic operations of a language, there needs to be an ability to operate not on a variable but on the address to a variable.
-This allows for efficient sharing of large or unknown blocks of data between interfaces and it is essential for operating on data that is allocated on the heap.
-All heap operations are done through addresses.
-In addition, many interactions with the host OS require addresses to a location in memory where large data structures can be shared.
-Finally, more advanced and safer ways to interact with sharing memory locations require a representation of the architecture concept of address and access to that address as a building
-block: e.g. to build smart pointers we still have to have the concept of a pointer to pack with the ref counter.

-Currently, Stet does not have a concept of raw pointer or address which limits the ability to use the heap, use the full set of C functions in libc, or the create smart pointers or a garbage collector.
+Within the Stet language there is no representation of address based operations or pointers.
+This severely limits both what can be built with Stet and the FFIs that Stet can call.
+In order for Stet to grow, there needs to be a representation of the most basic raw pointer concepts.
+These can then be used to build not only heap based allocations, but smart pointers, or garbage collectors, etc.

 ## Goal
-The goal of this design proposal is to lay out the syntax and semantics of raw pointers and address in the Stet language.
-Then define how these will be representing in the compiler.
-The document will start by laying out the requirements for raw pointers, then how they will be representing in the language, then how they will be implemented in the compiler.
-There will be a section describing a minimum set of tests to prove that the implementation meets requirements.
-Finally, there will be the section describing how raw pointers will be handled in the Insight platform and displayed in the Stet Insight Viewer.
+In this document is the design for how raw pointers will be represented in the Stet language.

 ## UX
-Because raw pointers are one of the most dangerous elements to work with in any programming language, their use should be both discouraged except in special cases (features which require raw pointers, FFI uses, and performance) and it should be immediately obvious to a reader that a raw pointer is being used.
+Being danger, the use of raw pointers should be both discouraged except in special cases (features which require raw pointers, FFI uses, and performance) and it should be immediately obvious to a reader that a raw pointer is being used.
+And the syntax of raw pointers should reflect this discouragement for writers and make raw pointer use obvious for readers.

 So, any use of raw pointers should be obviously different from safer uses of reference values (e.g. Rust borrows, smart pointers, garbage collected pointers, etc).